 Eating as a reward for working out has the potential to force the scale to move in the opposite direction, adding on pounds.
 I'm not saying you shouldn't eat after a workout.
 Many times we should, especially if it's close to mealtime, or if we've worked out particularly hard or long.
 I'm just saying you shouldn't assume that reward foods won't have a negative effect on your weight loss goals.

-I should also mention “pity food,” which is exactly the same as reward food, except you’re eating the brownie and pint of Ben & Jerry’s because you’re emotional.
-You had a bad day, you’re stressed, you had a fight, etc., etc., etc. Put the bag of chips down and walk away from the kitchen.
-You’ll only feel worse after you eat all that crap.
-I know it’s not the same, but grab an apple, slice of cheese or even a piece of dark chocolate.
-But don’t overeat pity food.
-Three words: kiss of death.
+I should also mention "pity food," which is exactly the same as reward food, except you're eating the brownie and pint of Ben & Jerry's because you're emotional.
+You had a bad day, you're stressed, you had a fight, etc., etc., etc. Put the bag of chips down and walk away from the kitchen.
+You'll only feel worse after you eat all that crap.
+I know it's not the same, but grab an apple, slice of cheese, or even a piece of dark chocolate.
+But don't overeat pity food.

-Like I said, there are a laundry list of reasons we gain or lose weight, but if you get your arms around why you’re eating and how much you’re eating the scale should move!
+As I said, there is a laundry list of reasons we gain or lose weight, but if you get your arms around why you're eating and how much you're eating the scale should move!

 Interested in private weight loss coaching?
 Connect with me for a free 15-minute consultation.